 - TEXT and MTEXT

-In the next article we will learn how to use each of the commands mentioned above.
+In the next article, you will learn how to use each of the commands mentioned above.

 Leave a Reply